GalaxyCrush/LEITunes/README.md

-# Trabalho Prático 1 @DCO-LEI-FCUL
+# Practical Work 1 @DCO-LEI-FCUL

 ## Overview

-O objetivo deste trabalho é exercitar a utilização das técnicas e dos princípios de programação OO lecionados na disciplina.
-O trabalho centra-se numa aplicação que é um gestor e reprodutor de músicas em suporte digital.

-Esta versão contém uma interface gráfica (GUIClient) que suporta algumas das funcionalidades cobertas, nomeadamente ver o conteúdo da biblioteca, das playlists existentes, e tocar uma música a partir da biblioteca ou de uma playlist.
-Para além disso existe um programa cliente (SimpleClient) que exercita algumas funcionalidades da aplicação.
+The objective of this work is to exercise the use of techniques and of the OO programming principles taught in the course.
+The work focuses in an application that is a digital music manager and player.

+This version contains a graphical interface (GUIClient) that supports some of the functionalities covered, namely viewing the contents of the library, existing playlists, and play a song from the library or a playlist.
+Furthermore, there is a client program (SimpleClient) that exercises some of the application's functionalities.

-### Decisões tomadas
+### Taken decisions

-- Extendemos a AbsQListWithSelection na class MusicLibrary, ArrayQListWithSelection e PlaylistList para reduzir codigo repetido e redundante
+- We extend AbsQListWithSelection in the MusicLibrary, ArrayQListWithSelection class and PlaylistList to reduce repeated and redundant code

-- Temos uma classe SongMaker para criar musicas e assim deixar o codigo mais modular
+- We have a SongMaker class to create songs and thus make the code more modular

-- Decidimos que iriamos querer as SmartPlaylists sorted.
+- We decided that we would want the SmartPlaylists sorted.

-- Fizemos equals nas classes Song, AbsQListWithSelection, MusicLibrary e Playlist
+- We made equals in the Song, AbsQListWithSelection, MusicLibrary and Playlist classes

-- Decidimos que o nosso Rate seria um enumerado nao precisando entao de se implementar um equals, com um rank de 0 a 5.

-- Decidimos implementar quase todos os metodos nas classes abstratas dando override nos metodos e funcoes que possivelmente poderiam mudar de classe para classe.
+- We decided that our Rate would be a listed one, therefore not needing to implement an equals, with a rank of 0 to 5.

+- We decided to implement almost all methods in abstract classes by overriding the methods and functions that could possibly change from class to class.

-- Na MusicLibrary temos uma Song que eh a Song selecionada na MusicLibrary.
+- In MusicLibrary we have a Song that is the Song selected in MusicLibrary.

-- Na AbsPlaylist temos uma Song que eh a selecionada da playlist.
+- In AbsPlaylist we have a Song that is selected from the playlist.

-- Na classe PlaylistList extendemos AbsQListWithSelection tendo assim uma playlist selecionada.

-### Trabalho realizado por
+- In the PlaylistList class we extend AbsQListWithSelection, thus having a selected playlist.

+### Work done by

 - João Pereira @fc58189
 - Daniel Nunes @fc58257

+The final grade of this project was 16/20.